SolomonDefi/solomon-monorepo/apps/developer-docs/docs/guide/technology.md

 ## Ethereum

-Solomon's core technology is built around Ethereum, which is still the gold standard for smart contract development, with the best documentation and mature development practices.
+Solomon's core technology is built around Ethereum, which is still the gold standard for smart contract development, with great documentation and mature development practices.
 Solidity is the most widely used language for the Ethereum virtual machine.

 ## Frontend